xshele01/Digital-electronics-2/Labs/02-leds/Assignment.md

 ## Push button

-1. Part of the C code listing with syntax highlighting, which toggles LEDs only if push button is pressed.
-Otherwise, the value of the LEDs does not change.
-Let the push button is connected to port D:
+1. Part of the C code, which toggles LEDs only when push button is pressed.
+Otherwise, the values of the LEDs do not change.
+Push button is connected to port D:

 ```c
     // Configure Push button at port D and enable internal pull-up resistor